Konewka, Łódź Voivodeship

-Konewka is a village in the administrative district of Gmina Inowłódz, within Tomaszów Mazowiecki County, Łódź Voivodeship, in central Poland.
-It lies approximately 7 km north-west of Inowłódz, 9 km north-east of Tomaszów Mazowiecki, and 53 km south-east of the regional capital Łódź.
+Konewka is a village in the administrative district of Gmina Inowłódz, within Tomaszów County, Łódź Voivodeship, in central Poland.

 There is a preserved bunker complex from World War II in the village, now housing a museum.

 History

 During the German occupation of Poland (World War II), the occupiers operated a forced labour camp for Poles and Jews at a local sawmill.